DonutDev/usefulscripts/README.md

-# usefulscripts
+# uwuCALC
-good scripts

-#do whatever you want with the code I don't care what you do or use it for
+awful calculator made in python

+###but why?
+because gnome calculator sucks

+###should I use it?
+no, never.
+Not even your worst enemy should be forced to use it